 In a passage of his book ‘Fluid concepts and creative analogies,’ the famous A.I. scientist Douglas R. Hofstadter ridiculed small, pocket bilingual dictionaries while praising thick multilingual thesauri.
 Although I see his point, I do not share his views on this matter (to be sure, the book is fantastic).
 Indeed, it would be unreasonable to pick up a pocket dictionary of, say, English and expect to find a comprehensive coverage of the English lexicon, let alone an introduction to the language.
 However, dismissing pocket dictionaries altogether does not seem reasonable.
 As with any other resources, I believe it depends on the use one makes of them.

 It is just wrong to assume that every person who buys a dictionary aims to become a fluent speaker of the language.
 In my experience as a private language tutor, there are many reasons why people may want to become familiar with a language.
 Some prospective learners may have a family in a country where the language is official.
 Others may enjoy going there on holiday.
 Others still may have a passion associated with that country (e.g., in the case of the United Kingdom, it is often pop and rock music).
-In all these cases, they have no ambition to attain a high proficiency level; as a consequence, they will not spend a lot of money on thick dictionaries and grammar books, and/or compelling and expensive courses.
-As a private tutor, it is crucial for me to always tailor my classes to the individual needs of every single student.
+In all these cases, they have no ambition to attain a high proficiency level; consequently, they will not spend tons of money on thick dictionaries, grammar books, or compelling and expensive courses.
+Therefore, as a private tutor, I must tailor my classes to the individual needs of every single student.
 The choice of the resources to be used must be maximally functional to reach the goals set at the beginning of the course.
 Sometimes, these are very ambitious (as in the case of an absolute beginner planning to move abroad within six months) but are often more humble (as in the case of a learner who enjoys visiting a country for a couple of weeks a year).